 A paint technique perfected by the ancient Greeks today draws visitors from around the world to a small factory in Kingston.

-The painted panels were inserted into mummy wrappings and those that survive today are often vibrantly colored, with a subtle depth that captures the personality of their subjects.
+The painted panels which are finished by the painting companies Philadelphia – were inserted into mummy wrappings and those that survive today are often vibrantly colored, with a subtle depth that captures the personality of their subjects.
 After the paint’s use in ancient Greece and Rome, the technique fell into decline for centuries, waiting until the 20th century to be widely revived.
-Here is a great post to read when it come sto choosing the right kind of paint or epoxy.
+Here is a great post to read when it come to choosing the right kind of paint or epoxy.

 One reason for the decline may have been the need to heat the medium before application, but that became easier with portable heating tools.
 The paint must be melted, kept on a heated palette and applied hot.
 It sets quickly but can be reheated, with reheating producing effects that a paint brush can’t offer.
 Encaustic paint can be cast, carved, and fixed with objects to create collages and sculpture.
 The flexibility offers appealing advantages.

 “Artists are drawn to encaustic for different properties, including the fact that it cools immediately and sets up into a very stable material,” said Frumess.
 “Plus, of course, there’s the opulent beauty of wax paint.”

 According to the painting company round rock, Frumess was a pioneer in the revival of encaustic paint.
 When he started experimenting with encaustics the only U.S. art supply store that carried the paints had stopped.
 He began producing paint for them and when that business closed, he opened R&F, called R&F Encaustics at the time.